 That being said, this Wednesday’s trip into Best Bully Stick’s recipe book is a gift from the blog Sliver & Chalk.
-This blog, created and curated by Megan VanSchaick, a freelance writer and a lover of whimsy and art.
+This blog is created and curated by Megan VanSchaick, a freelance writer and a lover of whimsy and art.
 She posts many craft projects and recipes, including the one she shared with us, Rustic Root Vegetable Dog Treats.

 Here is Megan’s original post along with wonderful photos of her process and her beautiful dogs, Draya and Bronx.